+- □ Identify hazardous situations that have occurred due to the incident. - □ Use your emergency authority to stop and prevent unsafe acts. - □ Investigate accidents that have occurred within the incident area.

+Start-Up Action:

+- \Box Go to meeting place. - □ Identify yourself & put on appropriate ID. - □ Read the entire action checklist. - □ Retrieve appropriate equipment and supplies needed.

+Operational Duties:

-Identify hazardous situations that have occurred due to the incident.
-Use your emergency authority to stop and prevent unsafe acts.
-Investigate accidents that have occurred within the incident area.
-Start- Start-Up Action: Go to meeting place.
-Identify yourself & put on appropriate ID.
-Read the entire action checklist.
-Retrieve appropriate equipment and supplies needed.
-Oper Operational Duties: Identify and alleviate hazardous and potentially hazardous situations.
-Monitor emergency response activities for safety.
-Stop and fix all unsafe operations.
-Utilize a safety backup plan, if needed; take regular breaks, 5-10 min/hour.
-Attend and contribute to the planning meetings.
-Maintain activity log.
-Notify appropriate person in charge of reporting to insurance company regarding the loss and/or damage to property of persons.
-Closi ng Down: At the Incident Commander's directors, dismiss the staff.
-Have them sign out.
-Complete activity log and pass on pertinent information.
-Return all equipment and unused supplies.
+- □ Identify and alleviate hazardous and potentially hazardous situations. - □ Monitor emergency response activities for safety. - □ Stop and fix all unsafe operations. - Utilize a safety backup plan, if needed; take regular breaks, 5-10 min/hour - □ Attend and contribute to the planning meetings. - □ Maintain activity log. - Notify appropriate person in charge of reporting to insurance company regarding the loss and/or damage to property of persons.